 When School Is Closed: Resources to Keep Kids Learning at Home

-Some schools and afterschool programs are closing in response to the coronavirus.
-If this is happening in your community, you may be looking for engaging ways to keep kids reading, writing, exploring, and learning at home.
+Most of our schools and afterschool programs have closed in response to the COVID-19 crisis — and you may be looking for engaging ways to keep kids reading, writing, exploring, and learning at home.
 Here, you'll find lots of ideas to immerse kids in language and stories, build background knowledge, and inspire creative play.